Chicago, Burlington and Quincy Railroad: Preserved locomotives

-Originally, 5632 (O-5B 4-8-4) was preserved, but later scrapped.

 Innovations

 The Burlington was a leader in innovation; among its firsts were use of the printing telegraph (1910), train radio communications (1915), streamlined passenger diesel power (1934) and vista-dome coaches (1945).
 In 1927, the railroad was one of the first to use Centralized Traffic Control (CTC) and by the end of 1957 had equipped 1500 mi of its line.
 It played a central role in bringing air brakes to freight service.

 The railroad had one of the first hump classification yards at its Cicero Avenue Yard in Chicago, allowing an operator in a tower to line switches remotely and allowing around-the-clock classification.
 The company also tested the twin cylinder car.